Ancient Bronze Ring with Engraved Horned Animal | Circa 1st to 4th Century CE

 Condition

-Good antique condition with surface wear and abrasions consistent with its age.
-The patina enriches the piece with archaeological character, highlighting its long history of use and preservation.
+Good antique condition with surface wear and abrasions consistent with great age.
+The rich green patina enhances the artifact’s archaeological character and authenticity.

 Ring Size: 6 US